chrisjalinsky/vagrant-ansible-openldap-lab/README.md

 Vagrant
 =======

-I like to use the super helpful (vagrant-hostmanager plugin)[https://github.com/smdahlen/vagrant-hostmanager], which essentially creates host entries on your dev machine.
+I like to use the super helpful [vagrant-hostmanager plugin](https://github.com/smdahlen/vagrant-hostmanager), which essentially creates host entries on your dev machine.

 Otherwise, you have to manually add the entries, or strictly use ip addresses and leave DNS out of the equation.